markbirbeck/sublime-text-shell-command/README.md

 ]
 ```

 This is the most basic use of the plugin, and will result in a prompt being provided to the user, into which any string can be typed.
-On pressing `[ENTER]` the string will be processed as a command and the output will be rendered in a new view.
+On pressing `[ENTER]` the string will be processed as a shell command and the output will be rendered in a new view.
 The buffer in the view is read only.

 ## Change the prompt caption and the output window title